 3 – Work Out or Spend Time Outside

 Spending time in nature, or working out, is healthy both for your physical and mental shape.
-That is because only by leaving your work habitat, you take a real break.
+This is because leaving your work habitat forces you to take a real break.

 Most of the time, when you schedule a pause, you remain near your working environment, risking starting work too soon.
 Maybe you remember one relevant thing.
 Or you think you need to finish something very fast.
 Whatever the reason, the only way of not thinking constantly about work is to remove yourself from the environment.